-Demographic group Tenants Comments Timeline 2022 Jan-April: Acquire rental property list.
+Demographic group Tenants Comments Timeline 2022 OctDec.: Acquire rental property list.
 Prepare electronic media/mail campaign for tenants.
-May-July: Distribute engagement material.
+2023 Jan-Mar: Distribute engagement material.
 Receive feedback.
+AprMay.: Compile and summarize input from tenants.
+Refine goals.
+Determine best ways to engage.
 The focus on initial engagements will be on how and when to best engage tenants.
-This will help us design further contacts, including AugOct.: Compile and summarize input from tenants.
-Refine goals.
-Determine best ways to engage. face-to-face through door knocking, neighborhood events or phone conversations.
-Any tenant issues and concerns that are identified will, of course, also be assessed.
-2023 JanMarch: Recruit, train door knocker(s) Notify apartment building owners and managers.
+This will help us design further contacts, including face-to-face through door knocking, neighborhood events or phone conversations.
+Any tenant issues and concerns that are identified during this process will be assessed.
+'Best practices' analysis; contact other SW neighborhoods for input on which methods for engaging tenants they found effective.
+By this point we expect that surrounding neighborhoods will have some experience and knowledge to share on effective techniques for engaging tenants.
+June-July: Recruit, train door knocker(s) Notify apartment building owners and managers.
 Establish ways to obtain access.
-April-June: Door-knock apartments, This approach assumes that door knocking is not explicitly rejected as effective in the initial responses. duplexes and single family rented homes.
+July-Sept: Door-knock apartments, duplexes and single family rented homes.
 July-Sept.: Analyze new data.
 Determine additional engagement methods, e.g., tenant forums, telephone contact.
+SeptDec.: Conduct additional engagement activities.
+Plan 2024.
+2024 Assess and implement appropriate strategies based on feedback and analysis of most effective methods for engagement in 2022.
+This approach assumes that door knocking is not explicitly rejected as effective in the initial feedback.
 The annual neighborhood Summer Festival, held in August and well-attended, is a primary venue for face-to-face contacts.
-OctDec.: Conduct additional engagement activities.
-I I I
+Piloted this in 2022.

 Demographic group Tenants Comments Quantitative goals Receive feedback from 10% of tenants (approx. 20+) year one, 25% year two.
 While we understand the importance of quantified goals, there is little history on tenant participation in LYNAS on which to base a goal.
 This program is intended to rectify that, and the quantified goals stated at this time are starting-point estimates.
 Obtain contact information for 5% of tenants year one, 15% of tenants year two.
 We have been able to acquire electronic contact information for an estimated 22% of Lynnhurst homeowners over 10+ years; this goal for tenant contacts is in alignment with that number.
-3 tenants participating in neighborhood association; committees(2) and Board (1 - which would approximately match tenant percentage in neighborhood) 1 Tenant currently participating on committee.
-Qualitative goals Establish interests and concerns for tenants in Lynnhurst.
+Tenants participating in neighborhood association; committees and Board - to approximately match tenant percentage in neighborhood Qualitative goals Establish interests and concerns for tenants in Lynnhurst.
 Determine if language is a barrier to engagement.
 Face-to-face and electronic input compiled and summarized by volunteers and existing paid staff.
-Outcome of engagement The primary goal is to have atenant on the Board.
-Otheroutcomes, as stated above are;-Understand best ways toreach tenants-Understand tenant issuesand concerns-Tenants attend monthlyBoard meetings-Tenants participate onLYNAS committees, or starta committee-Tenants volunteer forLYNAS events, or to recruitmore tenant participation Next steps Respond to tenant issues as appropriate.
+Outcome of engagement The primary goal is to have tenant representation on the Board.
+Other outcomes, as stated above are; - Understand best ways to reach tenants - Understand tenant issues and concerns - Tenants attend monthly Board meetings - Tenants participate on LYNAS committees, or start a committee - Tenants volunteer for LYNAS events, or to recruit more tenant participation Next steps Respond to tenant issues as appropriate.
 Revise engagement plan as appropriate.
 The results of the engagement will dictate specific next steps.